Type 724 LCAC: Type 724 LCAC

 The relative success of Songling LCAC and Type 711 LCAC encouraged further development and it was decided to utilize the experience gained on both types to develop a new LCAC designated Type 724.
 However, due to political turmoil in China, namely, Cultural Revolution, program was delayed more than a decade.
-The requirement of Type 724 was once again proposed after the end of Cultural Revolution, but in the era of Chinese economic reform, military projects were put on backseats, and the program was once again delayed for another decade.
+The requirement of Type 724 was once again proposed after the end of Cultural Revolution, but in the era of reform and opening up, military projects were put on backseats, and the program was once again delayed for another decade.
 However, the delay also meant that more advanced technologies appeared in those two decades can be adopted to perfect the original designs of Type 711 LCAC and Songling LCAC to produce better result for the proposed Type 724 LCAC.
 Type 724 LCAC finally entered service in the mid-1990s and more than two dozen were built.

 Designed by the Shanghai-based 708 Institute to ferry marine troops from amphibious warfare ships to shore, the Type 724 LCAC is powered by two BF12L913C diesels rated at 380 hp, which provide power to drive the air-cushion blowers and the air propellers located within ring shrouds at the back of the ship giving the craft at a top speed of 40 knots.
 The Type 724 is unarmed and has a square-shaped hull with three compartments: the soldier compartment in the front, the driving compartment in the middle, and the power compartment in the rear.

 About 20 to 30 examples of the Type 724 have been deployed by the PLAN since 1994.
 The Type 724 LCAC is carried in the docking bay of the Type 072 series landing ships.
 The Type 724 LCAC can carry up to 10 soldiers to the beach.
 The air cushion landing craft allows the PLAN greater flexibility in amphibious operations via access to soft sandy beaches, swampland, and loose surfaces where conventional landing craft would have difficulty reaching.
 The air cushion landing craft also offers greater speed and flexibility over traditional landing craft.